openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  *                  then the function will select the starting address.
  * @param[in] length size of the region in multiples of page size in bytes.
  * @param[in] flags a bitwise OR of flags describing committing mode, committing
- * order, address preference, page type
+ * order, address preference, and page type.
  *        Flags should include exactly one of following for committing mode:
  *            - SGX_EMA_RESERVE: just reserve an address range, no EPC committed.
  *                           To allocate memory on a reserved range, call this